-- In a space short system, when pigs are profitable, average daily gain has more value. - In times of anticipated high profitability (such as summer in the US) implement strategies to increase market weight. - Inadequate amino acid concentration may limit the pigs' response to energy. - Income over feed cost is one of the most accurate ways to evaluate the feeding program.
+- In a space short system, when pigs are profitable, average daily gain has more value. - In times of anticipated high profitability (such as holiday season in the Philippines), implement strategies to increase market weight. - Inadequate amino acid concentration may limit the pigs' response to energy. - Income over feed cost is one of the most accurate ways to evaluate the feeding program.